Huian-Yang/Stock_Predictor/README.md

 ## File Structure

-- `app.py`: The main application file containing the Streamlit app code.
+- `main.py`: The main application file containing the Streamlit app code.
-- `requirements.txt`: A list of Python packages required to run the app.
+- `requirements.txt`: A list of Python packages required to deploy app

 ## Final Notes
    Following these steps will allow you to run this locally but if you want to deploy it, it will take extra work.